-A quantitative test that detects gluten in stool samples is now available exclusively through Labcorp.
+A quantitative test that detects gluten in stool samples is now available at Labcorp.

-“This collaboration with Labcorp has allowed us to provide a reliable and accurate test to further advance the current methods of detecting traces of gluten,” says Terance Fisher, chief operations officer of Immundiagnostik, Inc. “As a leading developer of gastrointestinal immunoassays and diagnostic tools for laboratories, Immundiagnostik is committed to helping improve patient outcomes in partnership with industry leaders such as Labcorp.”
+“This collaboration with Labcorp has allowed us to provide a reliable and accurate test to further advance the current methods of detecting traces of gluten,” says Terance Fisher, Chief Operations Officer of Immundiagnostik, Inc. “As a leading developer of gastrointestinal immunoassays and detection tools for laboratories, Immundiagnostik is committed to helping improve patient outcomes in partnership with industry leaders such as Labcorp.”

-With no widely available method to accurately identify and measure gluten in products such as food, supplements and medications, it is often difficult to determine successful adherence to a gluten-free diet.
-Products branded as gluten free may actually contain enough gluten to trigger a reaction.
-In one study of celiac patients on a gluten-free diet, 67% of participants with persistent symptoms had detectable levels of gluten in their stool samples.
-This highlights the importance of testing, which enables individuals to understand the extent of an unintended gluten exposure and better identify the food or consumable product that may have caused their symptoms.
+With no widely available method to accurately identify and measure gluten in products such as food, supplements, and medications, it is often difficult to determine successful adherence to a gluten-free diet.
+Products branded as gluten-free may actually contain enough gluten to trigger a reaction.
+In one study of individuals with celiac disease on a gluten-free diet, 67% of participants with persistent symptoms had detectable levels of gluten in their stool samples.
+This highlights the importance of testing, which enables individuals to understand the extent of unintended gluten exposure and better identify the food or consumable product that may have caused their symptoms.

 About Immundiagnostik, Inc.